windmill-labs/windmilldocs/blog/2023-08-02-teracapital-case-study/index.md

 <br/>

-This is a testimonial written by [José Governo](https://www.linkedin.com/in/jose-governo/), Responsible for Data Study and Software Engineering at [Tera Capital](https://www.teracapital.com.br/).
+This is a testimonial written by [José Governo](https://www.linkedin.com/in/jose-governo/), Responsible for Quantitative Strategies & Data Engineering at [Tera Capital](https://www.teracapital.com.br/).

 ![Tera Capital Case Study](./t4_use_case.png "Tera Capital Case Study")

 ## What before Windmill?

-[Tera Capital](https://www.teracapital.com.br/) is a Multi Family Office that offers exclusive asset management and estate planning services.
+[Tera Capital](https://www.teracapital.com.br/) is a Multi Family Office that offers exclusive asset management services.

-In the management team, everyone has a specialization in finance, but we lack technical background since I am the first and only member of the team who knows how to code.
+In the management team, everyone has a specialization in finance, but we lack technical background, although data analysis was one of their main activities.

-To create automations and dashboards for our investment tems and clients, either the team was wasting time creating them themselves, or they would ask me to do it for them, creating a bottleneck.
+To create automation and dashboards for our investments, the team was wasting time creating everything themselves using Excel and VBA.

-Therefore, we had three options: either everyone had to become more efficient (not possible overnight), or we had to hire more people (costly), or we had to find a solution so that everyone could focus on their own work.

-From a data suite based on manual Excel files, we decided to start over from scratch.
+With my addition to the team we decided to start over from scratch, but I needed a solution that would enable everyone to keep creating their work without a proficiency in coding.

 ## Why Windmill over Retool?